Fleckism/SecurityPlus/SecurityPlus/5B Cryptographic Modes of Operation.md

 ## AUTHENTICATED MODES OF OPERATION

-Symmetric algorithms do not provide message integrity or authentication.
+[[Symmetric]] algorithms do not provide message integrity or authentication.
 The basic [[CBC]] and counter modes of operation are unauthenticated.
-While a man-in-the-middle ([[MITM]])cannot decrypt them directly without the secret key, the ciphertexts are vulnerable to arbitrary data being inserted or modified to break the encryption scheme, referred to as a **chosen ciphertext attack**.
+While a man-in-the-middle ([[MITM]])cannot decrypt them directly without the secret key, the ciphertexts are vulnerable to arbitrary data being inserted or modified to break the encryption scheme, referred to as a **chosen ciphertext [[attack]]**.

 ### Authenticated Encryption

-A message authentication code ([[MAC]]) provides an authentication and integrity mechanism by hashing a combination of the message output and a shared secret key.
+A message authentication code ([[MAC]]) provides an authentication and integrity mechanism by [[hash|hashing]] a combination of the message output and a shared secret key.
 The recipient can perform the same process using his or her copy of the secret key to verify the data.
-This type of authenticated encryption scheme is specified in a cipher suite as separate functions, such as "AES CBC with HMAC-SHA."
+This type of authenticated encryption scheme is specified in a cipher suite as separate functions, such as "[[AES]] [[CBC]] with HMAC-SHA."
 Unfortunately, the implementation of this type of authenticated mode in AES CBC is vulnerable to a type of cryptographic attack called a padding oracle attack ([docs.microsoft.com/en-us/dotnet/standard/security/vulnerabilities-cbc-mode](https://docs.microsoft.com/en-us/dotnet/standard/security/vulnerabilities-cbc-mode)).

 ### Authenticated Encryption with Additional Data (AEAD)